 We do not offer compensation in the way a court would.
-In some cases an appropriate remedy may be for us to apologise to you for the fault that caused the injustice.
+In some cases, an appropriate remedy may be for us to apologise to you for the fault that caused the injustice.
 We may look at making a change to a practice, policy or procedure if we think it is likely that further mistakes may affect other people in the future.
-When considering an appropriate remedy to a complaint, we will use the Local Government and Social Care Ombudsman's Guidance on Remedies.
-You can find this document on the Ombudsman's website at www.lgo.org.uk MKCC is in the process of developing a financial compensation scheme and this will be published as part of this policy by the end of 2023.
+When considering an appropriate remedy to a complaint, we will use our compensation policy, which is closely aligned to the Local Government and Social Care Ombudsman's Guidance on Remedies.
+You can find this document on the Ombudsman's website at www.lgo.org.uk number